|

 reading.

-Also note that it's possible to select any sample rate
+It's possible to select any sample rate

 from the 'Use other interval' button.
 If the selected rate